Eight Things I Learned from my Public Relations Internship

 Senior Graphic Designer

-Danielle holds a Bachelor of Fine Arts in Visual Arts & Graphic Design degree from Barbados Community College, a Master of Science in International Creative Advertising degree from Manchester Metropolitan University, and embraces emerging technologies in the creative services field.
+Danielle holds a Bachelor of Fine Arts in Visual Arts & Graphic Design from Barbados Community College and a Master of Science in International Creative Advertising from Manchester Metropolitan University.
+She has lived and worked in the Caribbean, U.K., Austria and now the USA.

 Claudia Askew, APR